Zronyss/PythonOS/README.md

 To run PythonOS, you need to install Python on your operating system from the official website. https://www.python.org / .
 Alternatively, if you are from Android, install Pydroid 3 from Google Play.

 /// Installing libraries for a real browser

+**On Android** , all you need to do is go to the hamburger menu (three lines from the top left), click "Pip", and enter "requests beautifulsoup4 html2text".

+ **On Windows** , follow these steps:
+Go to the file explorer, find the "PythonOS" or "os" folder, remove everything from the address bar, replace it with "cmd", and press "Enter".
+After that, we write the following commands: py --version (check the version, it should be 3.13) py -m pip install requests py -m pip install beautifulsoup4 py -m pip install html2text

+ We start the project.
+P.S. on Windows, there will be hieroglyphs instead of text in the browser, I don't know how to fix it yet